sdfghjdfgfrghj/infinite-ai-developer/README.md

 - Large projects (100+ files) may hit memory limits
 - Some model responses may not parse correctly
 - Docker integration is incomplete
+- Code could probably be cleaner (I'm still learning best practices!)

+## 💭 My Vision

+**I dream of a world where anyone can build software, regardless of their coding skills.**

+This AI should eventually help:
+- 🎓 **Students** like me who have ideas but struggle with implementation
+- 👴 **My grandpa** who has great business ideas but can't code
+- 🌍 **Anyone** who wants to create but feels limited by technical barriers

+**If this project inspires you or helps you build something cool, please let me know!** It would mean the world to me. 💙

 ## 📞 Support